-If your physician would like to get a better image of the breast, in addition to a performing a mammogram, he or she may refer you for a breast ultrasound.
+After your mammogram, you doctor might want to get a better image of the breast and refer you for a breast ultrasound.

 Ultrasound imaging uses high-frequency sound waves to produce real-time pictures of the body.

 Doctors use a transducer probe to get an image of the breast tissue on a computer screen.
 The image also helps them guide the biopsy needle to the right place.